sajidmehmoodtariq30/Git-and-Github-Notes/Notes.md

 Merging is a way to combine two branches together.
 It is a way to take the changes from one branch and apply them to another branch.
 You can use the following command to merge two branches together

     git merge <branch-name>

+## Branches

+Branches are used to work on different features or bug fixes at the same time.
+They allow you to work on multiple things at once without affecting the main code.
+You can create a branch for each feature or bug fix that you are working on.
+Once you are done with the feature or bug fix, you can merge it back into the main branch.
+You can use the following command to create a branch

+    git branch <branch-name>

+## Conflicts

+Conflicts occur when two branches have changes that are incompatible with each other.
+This can happen when two people are working on the same file at the same time.
+When this happens, git will not be able to merge the two branches together.
+You will need to resolve the conflicts manually.
+You can use the following command to see what files have conflicts

+    git status
+    git diff --name-only --diff-filter=U

+We can find the difference between both branches and decide which code to keep